-What Is Ethical Fashion?
+What Is Sustainable Fashion and Ethical Fashion?

 You can learn more about other brands that are challenging inequality in this blog we wrote.
 Other ethical fashion brands focus on using fairtrade suppliers.

 Animal cruelty free

-On to the next value; Animal Cruelty-Free.
+On to the last value; Animal Cruelty-Free.
 This one might come as a shock to some thinking ‘How on earth can clothes harm animals?’.
-Digging a little deeper might remind you that old Snakeskin leather belt your gran bought you 3 years ago that’s now tucked away in your junk draw – there’s no shame, we all have a junk draw.
+Digging a little deeper might remind you of that old Snakeskin leather belt your gran bought you 3 years ago that’s now tucked away in your junk draw – there’s no shame, we all have a junk draw.

 Animals can get hurt in multiple ways in the fashion industry.
 One was mentioned above, Leather.
 According to the Food and Agriculture Organization of the United Nations, we produce over 300,000 tonnes of goatskins a year.
 Imagine that as the fatberg found in London last year, but it ran the entire length from the most southern point of the UK to the most northern point… 6 times over!
 Check out these new generations of vegan clothing brands emerging.